dotnetthailand/ThaiRomanizationSharp/src/ThaiRomanizationSharp.Tltk/README.md

   ```sh
   $ vi .bashrc
   ```
-- Define PYTHONNET_PYDLL variable and paste a value from copied pythonlib path to the bottom of .bashrc
+- Define the PYTHONNET_PYDLL variable and paste a value from copied pythonlib path to the bottom of the .bashrc
   ```
   export PYTHONNET_PYDLL=/usr/lib/x86_64-linux-gnu/libpython3.6m.so
   ```